emilyyortiz/GreenMushrooms/README.md

 ##                              REMEMBER TO HAVE FUN, and from our team to you, we hope you get BINGOOOOO.

 ##                                                How To Launch Instructions:
+- Cd into our team Repo.
+- Type in the command "java woo".
+- Follow the lines that pop up, and...
+       LET THE GAME BEGIN!